sanderman01/chaskell/README.md

 *Project Configuration Properties -> Linker -> General -> Additional Library Directories*

-needs to point to the directory with object file we built in the previous step: `..\..\haskell`
+needs to point to the directory with object file we built in the previous step: `..\..\haskell\bin`

 *Project Configuration Properties -> Linker -> Input -> Additional Dependencies*

-needs to point to our final object: `HSdll.dll.a`
+needs to point to our final object: `HaskellLib.dll.a`

 This file describes the symbols like functions which are contained in the .dll file, and is used to link against the .dll.
 Cabal and GHC create this file with an .a extension.
 This is equivalent to a .lib on Windows.